Wisława Szymborska: Life

-Szymborska adhered to the People's Republic of Poland's (PRL) official ideology early in her career, signing an infamous 1953 political petition condemning Polish priests accused of treason in a show trial.
+Szymborska adhered to the People's Republic of Poland's (PRL) official ideology early in her career.
+For example, during the Polish anti-religious campaign, she signed an infamous 1953 political petition condemning Polish priests accused of treason in a Kraków show trial.
 Her early work supported socialist themes, as seen in her debut collection Dlatego żyjemy (That is what we are living for), containing the poems "Lenin" and "Młodzieży budującej Nową Hutę" ("For the Youth who are building Nowa Huta"), about the construction of a Stalinist industrial town near Kraków.
 She became a member of the ruling Polish United Workers' Party.

 Although initially close to the official party line, as the Polish Communist Party shifted from the Stalinist communists to "national" communists, Szymborska grew estranged from socialist ideology and renounced her earlier political work.
-Although she did not officially leave the Communist party until 1966, she began to establish contacts with dissidents.
+Although she did not officially leave the Communist party until 1966, she began to establish contacts with dissident intellectuals.
 As early as 1957, she befriended Jerzy Giedroyc, the editor of the influential Paris-based émigré journal Kultura, to which she contributed.
 In 1964, she opposed a Communist-backed protest to The Times against independent intellectuals, demanding freedom of speech instead.

 In 1953, Szymborska joined the staff of the literary review magazine Życie Literackie (Literary Life), where she continued to work until 1981 and from 1968 had a book review column, Lektury Nadobowiązkowe.
 Many of her essays from this period were later published in book form.
 From 1981 to 1983, she was an editor of the Kraków-based monthly periodical NaGlos (OutLoud).
 In the 1980s, she intensified her oppositional activities, contributing to the samizdat periodical Arka under the pseudonym "Stańczykówna", as well as to Kultura.
 In the early 1990s, with a poem published in Gazeta Wyborcza, she supported the vote of no confidence in the first non-Communist government that brought former Communists back to power.
 The last collection published while Szymborska was still alive, Dwukropek, was chosen as the best book of 2006 by readers of Poland's Gazeta Wyborcza.
 She also translated French literature into Polish, in particular Baroque poetry and the works of Agrippa d'Aubigné, a Huguenot soldier-poet during the French Wars of Religion.
-In Germany, Szymborska is closely associated with her translator Karl Dedecius, who did much to popularize her works there.
+In the Germanosphere, Szymborska is closely associated with Łódź-born literary translator Karl Dedecius, who did much to popularize postwar Polish literature there.